 South Llano River

-South Llano River Canoes & Kayaks is the perfect place to make a family memory that will last forever.
-Because the river is spring-fed and slow-moving, it is a great place to float for folks of all levels of river experience.
-With a half-dozen public access points along 17 miles of river, you’ll be enjoying the sun and water in no time.
-Out on the water, try your luck fishing with ultralight spinning gear or a fly rod for perhaps the best Guadalupe bass fishery in the state, along with good numbers of largemouth bass and panfish.
+South Llano River Canoes & Kayaks offers rentals for a relaxing float suitable for all skill levels.
+With 6 public access points along 17 miles of river, you’ll be on the water in no time.
+Bring an ultralight spinning rod or fly rod for a chance at Guadalupe bass largemouth bass and panfish.

 Lewisville Lake Environmental Learning Area (LLELA)